Frank Gehry: Awards and honors

-Gehry was elected to the College of Fellows of the American Institute of Architects (AIA) in 1974, and he has received many national, regional and local AIA awards.
-He is a senior fellow of the Design Futures Council and serves on the steering committee of the Aga Khan Award for Architecture.
+Gehry was elected to the College of Fellows of the American Institute of Architects (AIA) in 1974, and he received many national, regional, and local AIA awards.
+He was a senior fellow of the Design Futures Council and served on the steering committee of the Aga Khan Award for Architecture.

+Though born in Canada, Gehry lost his Canadian citizenship in 1951 when he became a naturalized American citizen, as dual citizenship was not an option for either country at the time.
+He regained his Canadian citizenship in 2002 and took his citizenship oath in Prime Minister Jean Chrétien's office.
+According to Chrétien, Gehry considered moving back to Canada due to Donald Trump being elected.